cassiano/memoize-ts/README.md

 ## Managing the internal cache<a name="managingCache"></a>

-You can inspect and clear the cache using the follow methods:
+You can inspect and clear the cache using the following methods:

 - `getCache()`: returns the internal cache (currently implemented as an array), used primarily for inspection/debugging purposes.
 - `clearAll()`: purges the entire cache.